egar-garcia/machine-learning-engineer-nanodegree-capstone/docs/report.md

 ### Free-Form Visualization

-The visualization shown in figure \ref{free_form_visualization} shows an important aspect about the prediction mechanism.
+The visualization shown in figure \label{free_form_visualization} displays the predictions using a Long Short-Term Memory forecaster for one year from 2018-04-01 for the ticker symbol 'BA' (Boeing Co.) and training data range from 2014-03-24 to 2018-03-31, i.e. more than 4 years of historical records for training, however just one year of training data is plotted --in blue-- for visual purposes.

 ![Daily update and prediction \label{free_form_visualization}][free_form_visualization]

-In this section, you will need to provide some form of visualization that emphasizes an important quality about the project.
-It is much more free-form, but should reasonably support a significant result or characteristic about the problem that you want to discuss.
-Questions to ask yourself when writing this section:
-- _Have you visualized a relevant or important quality about the problem, dataset, input data, or results?_
-- _Is the visualization thoroughly analyzed and discussed?_
-- _If a plot is provided, are the axes, title, and datum clearly defined?_
+This is a radical example of the difference of doing predictions (for future dates) just with the information given in training --plotted in green--, against the mechanism when then dataset is daily updated and the prediction done for the next trading day --plotted in red--, they can be contrasted with the ground truth --plotted in orange--.

+The red line looks to do a pretty good job with the predictions, even when this particular stock has a lot of volatility, the LSTM's training seems to be effective enough to correct the tendency and even performing well after 1 year without retraining.
+This is a clear example that shows how the predicting performance that LSTM can reached using by maintaining an updated dataset and predicting for the next trading day.

 ### Reflection

-The problem of predicting stock prices was actually a lot more difficult than originally was expected, the stock prices have a lot of fluctuations, unexpected political, economical or social events can cause the prices to suddenly and drop or rise, as mentioned in [guide_day_trading_online] the stock market mirrors the state of mind of the people involved in the market, which are driven by human emotions like euphoria or fear.
+The problem of predicting stock prices was actually a lot more difficult than originally was expected, the stock prices have a lot of fluctuations where unexpected political, economical or social events can cause the prices to suddenly drop or rise, as mentioned in [guide_day_trading_online] the stock market mirrors the state of mind of the people involved, which are driven by human emotions like euphoria or fear.

-Additionally, the problem is different to other machine learning problems since the predictions should take place strictly in the future and not distributed along the domain of predictors/predictions.
+Additionally, the problem is very different to other machine learning problems since the predictions should take place strictly in the future and not distributed along the domain of predictors/predictions.
 For this particular kind of problems the way to address them is by using techniques for time series forecasting like the ones studied during this project.

-For results when addressing the problem of predicting stock prices in the future just by using the data already known where not very encouraging.
-The methods/models used in this project ARIMA, prophet and LSTM can at least give a tendency, which looks to be relevant in short term (up to around 10 weeks ahead), however the results does not seem to be precise enough to predict with certainty a stock closing price for a particular day.
+The results obtained when addressing the problem of predicting stock prices in the future just by using the data already known (and used in training) where not very encouraging.
+The methods/models used in this project ARIMA, Prophet and LSTM can at least give a tendency, which looks to be relevant in short term (up to around 10 weeks ahead), however the results does not seem to be precise enough to predict with certainty a stock closing price for a particular day.

 However, not everything is lost, with a variant on the mechanism for doing predictions, they can look way better, this is by using LTSM and periodically updating the dataset (ideally every day) and then doing the prediction for the next day, in this way the predictions for the next day would be more precise.
-Another advantage of LSTM is that retraining the model is not necessary, it was observed during the evaluation that after training the model this still gives good results for around 24 weeks ahead, it looks like even when the stock prices fluctuates LTSM can quickly adapt/correct the tendency.
+Another advantage of LSTM is that retraining the model is not necessary, it was observed during the evaluation that after training the model this still gives good results for around 24 weeks ahead, it looks like even when the stock prices fluctuates LTSM can quickly adapt/correct the tendencies.

-LTSM is not an easy algorithm to understand and then put in practice, there were some complications during its implementation, like the preprocessing to create the sub-series used as predictors and the mechanism to take advance on the existing updated data to support the prediction process.
-However the effort is worth, since when putting in function the predictions look impressive.
+LTSM is not an easy algorithm to understand and then put in practice, there were some complications during its implementation, like implementing the preprocessing mechanism to create the sub-series used as predictors and the mechanism to take advance on the existing updated data to support the prediction process.

-Originally in the proposal the idea of the final solution was creating a Python file to be used in by the command line to perform the predictions, however the objective changed along the development of the project and instead to provide a set of constructions (classes) able to be used in a Jupyter environment or similar, this is because it was realized that this kind of tools provide a more friendly environment to experiment and analyze the data, targeting it to be used for data scientists and (financial) data analysts.
+Originally in the proposal the idea of the final solution was creating a Python file to be used by the command line to perform the predictions, however the objective changed along the development of the project and instead shifted to provide a set of constructions (classes) able to be used in a Jupyter environment or similar, this is because it was realized that this kind of environments provide a more friendly framework to experiment and analyze the data, targeting it to be used for data scientists and/or (financial) data analysts.

 ### Improvement

 One aspect to improve is the mechanism to perform long term forecasting, not aiming to predict the prices for a particular day but more like a long term average, basically to know if a stock its going to follow a tendency to increase or decrease in the future.
-A possible way to do that is by doing preprocessing of the training data that involves smoothing the historical records used in the training, for example by applying a weighted average for centered in each trading day.
+A possible way to do that is by doing preprocessing of the training data that involves smoothing the historical records used in the training, for example by applying a weighted average applied to each trading day.

-Another possible improvement would be by using technics of reinforcement learning for doing next day or even shorter term predictions, in last instance aiming to do forecast in real time targeting hours or minutes ahead, that would require an entire modification of the mechanism to keep the dataset update in shorter intervals, like an automation using a job.
+Another possible improvement would be by using technics of reinforcement learning for doing next day or even shorter term predictions, in last instance aiming to do forecast in real time targeting hours or minutes ahead, that would require an entire modification of the mechanism to keep the dataset update in shorter intervals, like the creation of an automated job to do the updates.

 # VI.
 References